-(all courses must be completed with a grade of C or
+All courses must be completed with a grade of C or higher.
+Courses in the major cannot be taken as pass/fail.

 a.
 Specific Course Requirements: A minimum of 42 semester hours of credit must be obtained in the following courses: